-Do not double- or multiple-count quantities in Sections 8.1 through 8.7.
+Do not double- or multiple-count quantities in Sections 8.1 through 8.8.
 The quantities reported in each of those sections should be mutually exclusive.
-Do not multiple-count quantities entering sequential reportable activities.
+Do not multiple-count quantities entering sequential reportable activities during the reporting year.

-Do not include in Sections 8.1 through 8.7 any quantities of the EPCRA section 313 chemical released into the environment due to remedial actions; catastrophic events such as earthquakes, fires, or floods; or unanticipated one-time events not associated with the production process such as a drunk driver crashing his/her car into a drum storage area.
+Do not include in Sections 8.1 through 8.7 any quantities of the EPCRA section 313 chemical released into the environment or otherwise managed as waste off site due to remedial actions; catastrophic events such as earthquakes, fires, or floods; or unanticipated one-time events not associated with the production process such as a drunk driver crashing his/her car into a drum storage area.
 These quantities should be reported in Section 8.8 only.
 For example, 10,000 pounds of diaminoanisole sulfate is released due to a catastrophic event and is subsequently treated off-site.
-The 10,000 pounds is reported in Section 8.8, but the amount subsequently treated off-site is not reported in Section 8.7.
+The 10,000 pounds is reported in Section 8.8 but the amount subsequently treated off-site is not reported in Section 8.7.